The Early Years

 In 1997, the governing party of Bermuda, the United Bermuda Party, chose the daughter of a well-known civil rights leader as its prime minister.
 Pamela Gordon, former environment minister, was named to the post at the age of 41, the youngest leader in the island nation’s 400-year history and the first woman to be prime minister.
 David Saul, the reigning prime minister, resigned in favor of this younger and more popular leader.
 In her first months in office, Gordon, a relative political newcomer, pledged to bridge differences between Bermuda’s majority black population and its white business elite.

-The Labour Party's leader, Jennifer Smith, became the new prime minister, claiming Bermuda's residents had met their "date with destiny."
-The Labour Party has moved more from the left to the center in recent years, and Smith has sought to reassure the island's white-led business community that it will be "business as usual" with her in power.
+The Labour Party’s leader, Jennifer Smith, became the new prime minister, claiming Bermuda’s residents had met their “date with destiny.”
+The Labour Party has moved more from the left to the center in recent years, and Smith sought to reassure the island’s white-led business community that it would be “business as usual” with her party in power.
 The Labour Party made the economy an issue in the campaign, promising higher wages and better benefits to workers, even though Bermuda residents enjoy one of the highest standards of living in the world.
 In 2003, W. Alexander Scott replaced Smith as the prime minister and head of the party.

 Also in 2003, tragedy struck the island in the roaring fury called Hurricane Fabian, Bermuda’s worst hurricane in 40 years.
 For some 12 hours, Fabian pummeled the island with 190 to 225kmph (120–140 mph) winds.
 This caused small tornadoes to spawn and unleashed a towering surge of ocean that drenched almost all of Bermuda in saltwater, uprooting trees.